What is relationship counselling and does it work?

 - helping you make any necessary changes to achieve your desired outcome.

 Your sessions with me

-You can book your sessions with me right here on the website, and you choose your preferred session length.
+You can book your sessions directly with me starting right here on the website simply by using the Contact form.

 Sessions are conducted online by video chat, or over the phone.
 You decide what best works for you.
 And you can switch between the two depending what you feel like on any given day.
 If you want to chat with me on the phone while sitting in your pj’s from the comfort of your couch – that’s fine by me.

 Working online or by phone means your sessions are accessible from wherever you are so long as you have access to a phone or computer.
 This is especially helpful if you are in a rural or remote area and unable to get to a metropolitan location for support.

 My session times are flexible so you can fit them in around your other commitments.
 This is great if you’re unable to attend sessions inside standard office hours of other counselling services.

 Together we will find the best solution to your relationship challenges and work towards attaining the connections you desire.